Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * On **Duet 3 Toolboard 1LC**, hold down the two buttons while powering up to force a factory reset (which resets the CAN address to the default 121), and cause the board to request a firmware update.
 When re-syncing is complete, cycle power.
 * On **Duet 3 Toolboard 1RR**, **Duet 3 Expansion 1XD**, **Duet 3 Expansion 1HCL**, fit the CAN reset jumper, then power up.
 The CAN address will be reset to default and the board will request a firmware update.
 When re-syncing is complete, turn off power, remove the CAN reset jumper, then power up again.

-The board will reset its address to default.
-If the board has a version 3.0 or later bootloader, it will listen for CAN messages broadcast by the mani board at the default bit rate (1Mbit/sec) and also at 500kbit/sec and 250kbit/sec, and if messages are heard then set its bit rate to be the same.
-If the board has a bootloader with a version earlier than 3.0 then it will set the CAN bus speed to default 1Mbut/sec.
-In either case it will then request firmware from the main board.
+The board will reset its address to default and then:

+* If the board has a version 3.0 or later bootloader, it will listen for CAN messages broadcast by the main board at the default bit rate (1Mbit/sec) and also at 500kbit/sec and 250kbit/sec.
+If messages are heard then set its bit rate to be the same and then request firmware from the main board.
+* If the board has a bootloader with a version earlier than 3.0, it will set the CAN bus speed to default 1Mbit/sec and then request firmware from the main board.
+This will only succeed if the main board is using 1Mbit/sec.

 ## If the bootloader becomes corrupted